-Educational Partner(s) Process for Engagement DR and the establishment of a SMART Goal to improve outcomes.
+Educational Partner(s) Process for Engagement This plan requires the implementation of an intensive tutoring program and the establishment of a SMART Goal to improve outcomes.
 This year marks the second year the school is in Differentiated Assistance (DA), due to the performance of English Learners (EL), Hispanic, and Socioeconomically Disadvantaged student subgroups, which were in the Red and Orange performance levels for graduation and CAASPP ELA & Math on the Dashboard.
 This action is addressed in Goal 1.2, which mandates collaboration with the County Office of Education (COE), providing targeted interventions for specific student groups, and setting a SMART Goal.
 The school has established SMART Goals for the two required actions in the LCAP.
 This year, evidence of implementation will be provided to educational partners, and the results will be reported at board meetings, as well as in the PAC/ELAC meetings, the Mid-Year Monitoring Report, and the Goal Analysis section of the LCAP.
 Additionally, a Mid-Year Report for the LCAP will be shared this year to ensure transparency and accountability.
-This report will cover outcome data related to the LCAP metrics, up-to-date expenditures on LCAP Annual Survey to collect feedback from educational partners will begin on November 1, 2024.
+This report will cover outcome data related to the LCAP metrics, up-to-date expenditures on LCAP actions, and progress made toward the LCAP goals.
+The LCAP Annual Survey to collect feedback from educational partners will begin on November 1, 2024.
 We encourage everyone to participate, as we value their input.
 Key components of the LCAP, such as the school profile (enrollment and ethnicity), the 2023-2024 LCAP budget, graduation highlights, and LCAP goals, will be shared.
 The survey will also solicit comments and suggestions from parents/guardians and educational partners, asking if they agree with our goals, actions, and budget expenditures.
 Educational partners' statements will be documented for accountability.
 CSI data shows that 10-15% of students are currently participating in tutoring.
-We have observed an increase in the number of students attending tutoring and completing credits, indicating the positive
+We have observed an increase in the number of students